hl2vr/hl2vr.github.io/_pages/manual.md

 By default, "immersive" ladder climbing is active.
 Grab the ladder by squeezing your Grip button(s) to climb the ladder.
 You will need to unequip your weapon if you wish to climb with two hands.
 (But extremely stubborn users can find ways to climb with one.)

 **To dismount a ladder:** When you are near where you'd like to dismount, look towards your target location to see the in-game icon indicating where you will dismount the ladder.
-Simply release the Grip button on the controller (or both controllers) to move to the indicated spot.
+Then, simply release the Grip button on both controllers to move to the indicated spot.

 If you prefer stick-based ladder climbing (similar to the flat game), you can enable this in the [Comfort options](#comfort-options).
 Dismounting in this mode can be done with the movement stick or jump action.